Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-1.md

 ## Exercise 1-24

 > Write a program to check a C program for rudimentary syntax errors
 > like unbalanced parentheses, brackets and braces.
-Don\'t forget about
+Don't forget about
 > quotes, both single and double, escape sequences, and comments.
 (This
 > program is hard if you do it in full generality.)